Docs/Agent/S3 Evidence Vault

 kubectl create secret generic aws-credentials \

---from-literal=AWS_ACCESS_KEY_ID=AKIA... \
+--from-literal=aws-access-key-id=AKIA... \

---from-literal=AWS_SECRET_ACCESS_KEY=... \
+--from-literal=aws-secret-access-key=... \

 -n production